No matter how well you prepare, there are always certain job interview questions that catch you off guard.

 You can then confidently tell your interviewer your salary expectations, backed up by evidence.
 This allows you to answer this question with conviction, and puts you in a strong position should you need to negotiate.

-For example, “Based on my research of similar jobs as well as data from the recent Hays Salary Guide, I understand that comparable roles are currently offering between X and Y. My expectations are in line with this range.”
+For example, “Based on my research of similar jobs as well as data from the recent Hays Salary Guide, I am looking for $X. I believe this figure is a competitive one given the duties and responsibilities of the role.”

 Remember, our Hays Salary Guide is released in May each year and contains the most up-to-date salary figures for your job function and location.